-- one general hospital (Igaluit);

-- two regional health facilities (Rankin Inlet and Cambridge Bay);

-- 22 community health centres;

-- · two public health facilities (Iqaluit and Rankin Inlet); and
+- two regional health facilities (Rankin Inlet and Cambridge Bay); - 22 community health centres; and - two public health facilities (Iqaluit and Rankin Inlet).

-- one family practice clinic (Iqaluit).

-Services based in the Qikiqtani General Hospital include 24-hour emergency services, in-patient care (including obstetrics, pediatrics and palliative care), surgical services, laboratory services, diagnostic imaging, and respiratory therapy.
+Services based in the Qikiqtani General Hospital include 24-hour emergency services, a family practice clinic, in-patient care (including obstetrics, pediatrics and palliative care), surgical services, laboratory services, diagnostic imaging, and respiratory therapy.

 Nunavut's primary health care providers are predominantly family physicians and community health nurses.
 The Department recruits and hires its own nurses and physicians.
+It also contracts for agency nurses, for locum physicians, and for paramedics.
 Specialist services are accessed primarily from the Territory's main referral centres in Ottawa, Winnipeg, Yellowknife and Edmonton.

-More than one third of the Department's total operational budget is spent on costs associated with medical travel (\$90.7M) and physician and hospital services (\$77.2M) outside the territory.
+42% of the Department's total 2023-24 operational budget of \$469,574,000 was spent on costs associated with medical travel (\$100M) and physician and hospital services (\$97.2M) outside the territory.
+These two items accounted for 52.9% of the total operations and maintenance budget of the department's Health Care Service Delivery Branch.

 Due to the territory's very low population density and limited health infrastructure (i.e., diagnostic equipment and health human resources) access to a range of hospital and specialist services often requires residents to travel outside the territory.
 The two regional health facilities (Rankin Inlet and Cambridge Bay) as well as the Qikiqtani General Hospital are enabling Nunavut to build internal capacity and enhance the range of services that can be provided within the territory.